d-bl/MAE-gf/docs/counting-new.md

 #### Step 4: check for doubles

 Typically, the doubles are the words where p (quartet 1) = b (quartet 2) or q (quartet 1) = b (quartet 2).
 Because of rule 6: d (quartet 1) &ne; b (quartet 2).

-#### Making of a vertical mirrored word

-a. replace all "r" in the word with "l" and all "l" with "r".

-> ctrctlc &rArr; ctlctrc

-#### Making of a horizontal mirrored word, applying rule 4

-a.
-Read word backwards.
-b.
-Re-order twist groups: t &lt; r &lt; l.

-> ctrctlc &rArr; cltcrtc &rArr; ctlctrc

-#### Making quartet of words

-a.
-Apply vertical mirror.
-b.
-Apply horizontal mirror on both the original word and the result from step a).

-> ctrclc , ctlcrc , clctrc , crctlc

 ***
 [&uArr;]()